-All students enrolled in Multi-week Summer Programs for Pre-College students may access University amenities while they are attending courses.
-The Student Services Fee provides access to resources like Student Health & Counseling Services, athletics facilities, and libraries.
+Students enrolled in multiweek programs may access University amenities while they are attending courses.
+The Student Services Fee provides access to resources like Student Health & Counseling Services, libraries, and more.

-Students participating in our one-week enrichment programs are subject to more limited access of facilities.
+Students participating in the Enrichment programs are subject to more limited access of facilities.